Tribal Land Acknowledgements

 We respect and acknowledge the Squaxin Island and Puyallup Tribes, and other Tribes across the Americas, and their many contributions to The Evergreen State College (in support of education, Tribal sovereignty, environmental stewardship).
 This acknowledgement is one small step toward respect and collaboration with the aim of uplifting the voices, cultures and histories of the Tribes of these lands and waters.

-Acknowledgement of the Squaxin Tribe for the Olympia campus of the Evergreen State College
+Acknowledgement of the Squaxin Tribe for the Olympia campus of The Evergreen State College

 We gratefully acknowledge and honor the Squaxin Island Tribe, upon whose traditional homelands the Evergreen State College Olympia campus is situated.
 For thousands of years, their ancestral families lived and thrived here.
 They named Budd Inlet Steh-Chass, and Eld Inlet where the campus is located Squi’Aitle.
 Today, the Squaxin Island Tribe continues to live on and steward the lands and waters of the Southern Salish Sea.